ivanpuebla10/proyectoback2/readme.md

 This Social Network is a database for a simple social network created with mongoose.

 ## TECHNOLOGIES 🛠️
-This database was created using Javascript, Node.js, Express, MongoDB, mongoose, Multer, Bcrypt, Nodemailer, jsonwebtoken.
+This database was created using Javascript, Node.js, Express, MongoDB, mongoose, Multer, Bcrypt, Nodemailer, jsonwebtoken, Swagger.
 The code was written in Visual Studio Code.

 ### REQUIREMENTS 📋